Personal profile

 -My key research and teaching interests lie in the fields of women, feminism, culture and contemporary media industries; gender and ageing; US cinema and genres (particularly the work of women practitioners); celebrity; contemporary TV drama; crime and popular culture; and audience studies across a breadth of media and creative industry contexts.

--In recent years, my longstanding interest in ageing and the media has developed to turn a spotlight on what I have termed 'the menopausal turn'.
+-In recent years, my longstanding interest in ageing and the media has developed to focus on what I have termed 'the menopausal turn'.
 This examines the social and cultural implications of the burgeoning attention to menopause, looking particularly at the UK media but increasingly expanding internationally too.

 In 2024 I was awarded a MeCCSA Outstanding Achievement Award (Journal Article of the Year) for my article, ''Everything you need to embrace the change': The 'menopausal turn' in contemporary UK culture', published in the Journal of Aging Studies.
 Through 2024-25, I was Co-I on the AHRC Research Network, 'MAUSI Net: Menopause Artivism in UK, Sweden and India', working with colleagues at the Universities of Greenwich, Malmö and Delhi, which culminated in a public exhibition at the Project Space Gallery in Greenwich, and has project publications forthcoming in 2026.